In this MeetEdgar webinar, we share the secrets of establishing your social media voice and using it to stand out among the crowd.

 Megan: Hey guys, thanks for joining the MeetEdgar Webinar today.
 We are going to get started in a minute here.
 We are actually coming to you live from Las Vegas.
 MeetEdgar is on a company retreat this week which is super duper awesome.
 I get to be joined today by one of our content writers here, Tom VanBuren.
 We are going to be chatting a lot about brand voice and a bunch of different fun things going on here in a minute, but definitely know that we’ve got all the regular stuff going on.
 Our customer support agent jess is going to be manning the chat, that’s going to be to the right of your screen.
 Jump on in there, chat with each other, join the discussion about what you guys are working on in social media, and support the small business community out there.

 Megan: She’s available to answer any questions during this time.
 If you have any feedback at all after the webinar, we always love to hear from you.
-Definitely feel free to send emails over to firstname.lastname@example.org.
-It is 11:00 Pacific time, 2:00 Eastern Time so we’re going to go ahead and get started with the webinar.
+Definitely feel free to send emails over to [email protected] It is 11:00 Pacific time, 2:00 Eastern Time so we’re going to go ahead and get started with the webinar.
 I’m Megan, I do most of these.
-I’m the onboarding coach here at MeetEdgar, which means I have one of the coolest jobs because I get to help you guys out and make sure that all of your social media marketing is on points you’re developing that strong trust with your followers.
-I’ll let Tom introduce themselves now before we get started and jump on in.
+I’m the onboarding coach here at MeetEdgar, which means I have one of the coolest jobs because I get to help you guys out and make sure that all of your social media marketing is on point, you’re developing that strong trust with your followers.
+I’ll let Tom introduce himself now before we get started and jump on in.

 Tom: All right, thanks Megan.
 Hi, I’m Tom.
 I’m a Content writer here at MeetEdgar.
 I write a lot of our blog posts.
-I write our newsletter, so special shout-out to your newsletter subscribers out there and yeah, I do a lot of the brand voice guideline stuff.
+I write our newsletter, so special shout-out to your newsletter subscribers out there and yeah, I do a lot of the social media brand voice guideline stuff.
 Megan invited me to be here and I’m really excited to talk to you all about it today.

-When you have a brand voice and you’re creating this consistent experience across all the different social media platforms, you’re recognizable to your audience no matter where they are and it builds trust in that experience you’re creating for them on social media.
+When you have social media voice guidelines, you’re creating this consistent experience across all the different social media platforms, you’re recognizable to your audience no matter where they are and it builds trust in that experience you’re creating for them on social media.
 One easy way to look at this and how you can market your company as if you are a marketing person is you don’t necessarily have to have this persona that MeetEdgar is so lucky to have, but how we’ve chatted in the past webinars is it really is all about that human to human connection, that can be so strong and helping to build that know and trust on social media.
 Tom let’s dive in a little bit here, what is brand voice and why does it matter to someone who’s a content writer yourself?

 Tom: Yeah, actually I’m really glad that you said guidelines and references because I think that’s one of the most important things that you can create if you want to have a strong voice and personality.
-It’s going to be really consistent over different types of content that you’re creating.
+It’s going to be really consistent over the different types of content that you’re creating.
 We’re going to look at this in a little bit more detail later on here, but basically a reference guide is just the best way to stay consistent because it keeps track of how you talk about yourself and this is especially important if you’re not the only person writing for your company.
 I’m not the only person that writes for our company.

 Megan: Oh gosh that’s so, so true.
 Those values that your company establishes internally and externally are going to really create that bond with your followers to keep on knowing who you are and have that transparency.
 That’s awesome advice.
 One of the things that we’re hearing is about these guidelines, so let’s jump in here.
 What tips can we have to really make our brand voice stand out when we’re starting to think about what guidelines are going to really establish our brand as different from our competitors or our brand has something that is really strong for our followers to latch onto here.